-- 2. At least 5 years work experience in communication management and / or public relations across digital and print channels, including in the development and implementation of tailored communication strategies. - 3.
-Demonstrated knowledge and experience of: - a. accepted (e.g. community based social marketing) and emerging communications concepts, preferably in relation to environment and sustainable development issues, communication principles and practices and application of appropriate systems for the Secretariat; - b. waste and pollution management issues, preferably within the Pacific islands region. - 4.
+- At least 5 years work extensive experience in communication management and / or public relations across digital and print channels, including in the development and implementation of tailored communication strategies. - 3.
+Demonstrated knowledge and experience of: - accepted (e.g. community based social marketing) and emerging communications concepts, preferably in relation to environment and sustainable development issues, communication principles and practices and application of appropriate systems for the Secretariat; - b. waste and pollution management issues, preferably within the Pacific islands region. - 4.
 Expert knowledge of computers, web-based publishing methods, social media and other communications tools as well as the capacity to use common visual production tools for the development of project materials for publication (e.g. experienced with photography for print media, basic video / film editing systems, applications or similar tools). - 5.
-A sound knowledge of the Pacific Islands region and demonstrated ability to work and collaborate within a multi-disciplinary and multi-cultural team environment with sound experience in establishing and maintaining effective relationships with a diverse group of people including at different levels of government, NGOs and diverse groups of stakeholders.
+An excellent knowledge of the Pacific Islands region and demonstrated ability to work and collaborate within a multi-disciplinary and multi-cultural team environment with sound experience in establishing and maintaining effective relationships with a diverse group of people including at different levels of government, NGOs and diverse groups of stakeholders.

-Demonstrated advisory and analytical skills in relation to communications and the media, including high level organisational, coordination, analytical, problem-solving, facilitation and time management capacity.
-Excellent writing, editing and oral communications skills in English as well as skills and experience in working with technical and diverse groups to ensure effective communication and that
+- 6. Excellent advisory and analytical skills in relation to communications and the media, including high level organisational, coordination, analytical, problem-solving, facilitation and time management capacity. - 7.
+Excellent writing, editing and oral communications skills in English as well as skills and experience in working with technical and diverse groups to ensure effective communication and that appropriate tailored to audience materials, are developed.